Japan in August: Super Hot and Humid Festivals – Not Advised

 It takes place in Nagaoka City, in the northern part of Japan.

-Traveling to Japan’s Regions in August
+Travelling to Japan’s Regions in August

 Hokkaido